 Vince Santini considers himself the last man standing.
 Being the only unmarried brother is a badge of honor, until the woman had always been in his heart returns.
 Acting on his attraction hadn’t been an option seeing that she was his best friend’s girl, but now she is single and free for him to pursue.

 Julianna Andrews is a survivor.
 It took her years to walk away from her abusive husband, and now all she cares about is building her business.
-She doesn't have time for Vince or the temptation he represents.
+She doesn’t have time for Vince or the temptation he represents.
 He is a reminder of her past.
-One argument leads to a heated kiss, and the passion that threatens to consume them both.
+One kiss has her melting and soon she’s in a heated affair with a Santini.

 Vince knows that Jules might not be ready for happily ever after with anyone, but he is bound and determined to convince her that he can give her that—and more.
 This Santini is happy to be the last man standing—as long as he is HER man.

 Read an Excerpt

 Vince Santini fell in love for the first and only time in his life thanks to getting hit in the face with a locker door.
 He didn't even remember where he was going or what he was doing.
 He just remembered turning to hurry out of school and walking straight into steel.
 He fell back, smacking his head on the tiled floor.
 When he opened his eyes, his world was spinning.